 Then take something like a RUBI notched trowel and scrape grooves in the mud at a 45-degree angle.
 You should apply a thin layer to the back of each tile as well.
 This makes it easier for the tile to stick and not slide around.

 Now you’re ready to place the tile!
 Put the tile in its position and push down, wiggling a little bit to get everything even and smooth.
 Many people use levels to ensure the tile is even.

 Gently wipe off any tile mud that got on top of the tiles (preferably while it’s still wet), then let the tiles sit for at least 24 hours.
-After this, you should be able to walk on the tile and start grouting!
+After this, you should be able to walk on the tiles and start grouting!

 Finally, the fun task of grouting.
 You can either get a powder and mix the grout yourself, or you can buy a premade mix.
-Either way, try to pick a color that will fit well with the tile color or colors you’ve chosen.
+Either way, try to pick a color that will fit well with the tile color (or colors) you’ve chosen.

 Basically, you place a good amount of grout on the tiles and spread it with a rubber grout float.
 Make sure you’re filling in all the cracks and edges completely and smoothly!
 Once you have one area completely grouted, scrape the excess grout away or towards your next section with the float.

-Then, get a damp sponge and wipe the tiles off, being careful not to touch the grout in the cracks!
+Then, get a damp sponge and wipe the tiles off, being careful not to remove the grout in the cracks!
 When working with a team, someone can follow behind and do the cleanup on one section while you start the next, but it’s possible to do it all on your own as well.
 After the grout has hardened, you can get a wet rag and clean the rest of the grout off the tiles.

-Learn More About Tile Techniques And Tools!
+Learn More About Tile Techniques and Tools